 New Zealand tech startup Eight360 has created a motion simulator that looks like something out of Jurassic World or Oblivion.
 The sphere can rotate untethered in any direction, meaning its occupant can tumble, roll, and spin.
 Its movements are synced with a VR headset, so motion sickness isn’t as likely as stationary VR.

-THE BEST Future Tech
+Awesome Future Tech

 With the increased need for video calls these days, those with low-bandwidth connections may experience poor video quality.
 This tech being developed at NVIDIA dramatically reduces bandwidth needs by sending a fixed image, then using an AI-controlled avatar to track and replicate their facial movements in real-time.